 The $120 registration fee is refundable if a student chooses not to participate in the program.

-The Disability Services department on the Saint Louis University-Madrid Campus works to ensure that students with disabilities have equal access, without discrimination, to the academic life of the campus.
+The Center for Accessibility and Disability Resources on the Saint Louis University — Madrid Campus works to ensure that students with disabilities have equal access, without discrimination, to the academic life of the campus.

-For more information on the extent to which the country, city and facilities are accessible to individuals with disabilities, please contact the Center of International and Comparative Law Assistant Director Ira H. Trako at email@example.com.
+For more information on the extent to which the country, city and facilities are accessible to individuals with disabilities, please contact Shannon Morse, assistant dean of students at firstname.lastname@example.org.